-The story is not overly complicated, its rather simple and straight forward.
+The story is not overly complicated, it is rather simple and straight forward.
 But in a 'heart warming' kind of way.
 I did not jump out of my sofa with excitement, but I did grow to love the characters nonetheless.

 I really really liked it!

-Here is a quick description of the book GoodReads:
+Here is a quick description of the book by GoodReads:

 "Seventten-year-old Ruby is a Fireblood who has concealed her powers of heat and flame from the cruel Frostblood ruling class her entire life.
 But when her mother is killed trying to protect her, and rebel Frostbloods demand her help tp overthrow their bloodthirsty king, she agrees to come out of hiding, desperate to have her revenge.